chef/automate/e2e/README.md

 1. Run `.expeditor/buildkite/cypress.sh` to start running the tests against all the selected `CHANNEL` environments.

+## Cypress Selector Scope

+In general, we follow the [cypress best practices](https://docs.cypress.io/guides/references/best-practices.html#Selecting-Elements) around selecting elements, mainly using `data-cy` to select elements specifically.
+However, be careful when using `data-cy` in a shared stencil or angular component.
+If you use it in a shared component that shows up more than once on the page, unexpected results might occur.

 ## Helpful Links

 [Best Practices Talk by Founder Brian